 PHOTO: FAM

-Coach Cklamovski explained: "I watch the players very closely.
+Coach Cklamovski explained: "I follow the players very closely.
 For me, the important thing is the intensity of activity and desire.
 The message I want to send to the players is to always actively improve yourself and the opportunity will come."

 The Malaysian team captain understands that to defeat the Vietnamese team - the current AFF Cup champion, relying on form alone is not enough.
 He needs more experience and enthusiasm, so he decided to call up more old faces and many young players so that the whole team can learn from each other.
 In particular, calling up to 38 players will also create healthy competition.
-Each individual will have to be extremely determined, make an effort in every exercise, and be meticulous in every small move to be able to catch the eye of the Australian strategist.
+Each individual will have to be extremely determined, make efforts in every exercise, and be meticulous in every small movement to be able to catch the eye of the Australian strategist.

 What notable personnel does the Malaysian team have?

 The Malaysian team began gathering on May 19, having 3 weeks to prepare for the match against the Vietnamese team.
-On May 29, they had a friendly match with the Cape Verde team and continued to play a practice match (in private) on June 3.
-The African representative is currently ranked 72nd in the FIFA rankings and is considered a "high-dose test", helping coach Cklamovski and his team learn many valuable lessons.
+On May 29, they had a friendly match with the Cape Verde team and continued to practice (in private) on June 3.
+The African representative is ranked 72nd in the FIFA rankings and is considered a "high-dose test", helping coach Cklamovski and his team learn many valuable lessons.

 Thanhnien.vn